Seigō Nakano: Early life

-Seigō Nakano was born as Jintarō Nakano (中野 甚太郎) in the city of Fukuoka, located in Kyushu, the first and eldest son of his family.
+Nakano was born as Jintarō Nakano (中野 甚太郎) in the city of Fukuoka, located in Kyushu, the first and eldest son of his family.
 His father, Taijirō Nakano, was a pawn shop owner from an impoverished samurai family.
 His mother was Tora Nakano.
 Nakano would also have two brothers, Taisuke and Hideto, and two sisters, Teru and Mura.

 From the ages of 5 to 14, Nakano attended primary school before graduating to attend Fukuoka Prefectural Shūyūkan.
 In his primary school years, he was described as a bright pupil.
 At the Shūyūkan, Nakano took an interest in Judo, but suffered a leg injury in his 1st year, forcing him to repeat it and preventing him from joining the military.
 He also began writing for his school magazine during this time, taking the pen name Masakata, and helped to establish a martial arts centre for pupils called Shimbukan.

 In April 1905, Nakano enrolled at Waseda University, a prestigious private university located in Shinjuku, Tokyo, in Political Science.
 His father's business had gone bankrupt at the time, so in order to pay for his studies, he began to write for the journal Nihon oyobi Nihonjin (Japan and the Japanese), through which he became acquainted with Miyake Setsurei, the journal’s owner.
 He also became acquainted with Mitsuru Tōyama, the most influential figure in the Genyōsha, a secret ultranationalist society.
 Though Nakano would never join the Genyōsha, he would retain ties to it and Tōyama throughout his life.
 He would graduate four years after his entry into Waseda in July 1909.